Laguna Vere in Tbilisi, Georgia, was once the premier aquatic sports centre in the Caucasus.

 It is the graffiti however, which really brings a warmth to this site.
 Although fans of urban exploration are usually firmly against the defacing of abandoned buildings, nobody could criticise the artistic merit of the richly detailed, colourful designs which adorn many of the site’s drab walls.

 The company who currently own the creamery did have plans to develop the site.
 In 2008 a planning application was submitted to the local council, for the construction of 125 new homes.
 It was refused however, as the local Planning Inspectorate considered new sources of employment to be a higher priority than new housing.
 A subsequent proposal in 2009 detailed a plan to turn the site into 73 homes, as well as a complex of employment units and offices.

 This move seemed set to go ahead, until a year later the company who owned the site went into receivership.
 It transpires that the sole director of the company now lives in Thailand, and the authorities have been unable to contact him… instead, the council are currently in communication with the receivers regarding development plans.

 For the time being at least, the milk factory remains as an ugly landmark on the edge of town; a monument to failed industry.

-Photography by Kilburn Adam.
+All photographs by Kilburn Adam.